FAQ On Writing

 What’s your writing setup?

-What the hell.
-I mean, lol, I don’t have a space station over here or anything.
+I mean, I don’t have a space station over here or anything.

-Honestly, I’m usually parked on the couch, because even though we have two desks (and a counter with stools), I’m particular about surface size and chair type and desk:chair height ratio and, I don’t know man, I just don’t love them.
+Honestly, I’m usually sprawled out on the couch propped up on my left elbow.
+It would put the ergonomic warriors in a coma.
+I have tables and a desk, but I’m particular about surface size and chair type and desk:chair height ratio and, I don’t know man, I just don’t love them.
 So I usually couch it.

 What music do you listen to?